tobiolad/LMS/README.md

-# Testing SQL Skills: A Deep Dive into LMS Databases

-# Introduction:
+# Library Management System (LMS) Database Analysis

+## Introduction

-For this project, I'll be analyzing data from a Library Management System (LMS) database.
-The LMS database consists of several tables representing different aspects of library operations, including books, borrowers, branches, and book loans.
+In this project, I delve into the analysis of a Library Management System (LMS) database.
+The LMS database encompasses several tables, each representing a distinct facet of library operations, such as books, borrowers, branches, and book loans.

-# Goals and Objectives:
+## Goals and Objectives

-The aim of this project is to build a Library Management System database using SQL.
-I want to test my grasp of database design, SQL commands, and data handling methods.
-By setting up tables, inserting data, defining connections, and using SQL functions.
+The primary objective of this project is to showcase proficiency in SQL database management.
+By designing tables, inserting data, establishing relationships, and employing SQL queries and functions, I aim to demonstrate a comprehensive understanding of database design and manipulation.

-# Relational Schema:
+## Relational Schema

-Below is the relational schema for the Library Management System:
+The relational schema for the LMS database is as follows:

+- **lms_books:**
+  - bookId (Primary Key)
+  - bookTitle
+  - author
+  - publisher

+- **lms_branch:**
+  - branchId (Primary Key)
+  - branchName
+  - branchAddress

+- **lms_bookborrowers:**
+  - libcardNo (Primary Key)
+  - name
+  - address
+  - phone

+- **lms_bookloans:**
+  - loansId (Primary Key)
+  - bookId (Foreign Key referencing lms_books)
+  - branchId (Foreign Key referencing lms_branch)
+  - libcardNo (Foreign Key referencing lms_bookborrowers)
+  - dateOut
+  - dueDate

+## Queries/Scripts Used

+The SQL queries and scripts used in this project can be found in the accompanying SQL file (e.g., `lms_queries.sql`).

+## Conclusion

+This project offers a comprehensive analysis of the Library Management System database, showcasing proficiency in SQL database management techniques.
+By utilizing SQL queries, functions, and scripts, valuable insights are extracted, aiding in effective library management strategies and decision-making processes.